egebhaskaya/ing-hubs-turkey-case-study/README.md

 ## Tech Stack

-- **LitElement** for web components: First time using it seriously.
-Pretty nice actually.
-It similar to the vue in my opinion.
+- **LitElement** for web components: First time using it seriously, pretty nice actually.
+It's similar to the vuejs in my opinion.
 - **Vanilla JavaScript** (Why no typescript ? :D)
 - **Redux** for state management: Forgot how verbose vanilla Redux is.
 Kept it simple, toolkit created a lot of problems so i decided not to use redux/toolkit.
 - **Vaadin Router** for routing: Seems like a pretty straight forward router.
 - **Web Test Runner/Playwright** for testing: ^bored face^
 - **Local Storage** for persistence storage: Well since we dont have a backend
+- **Local Message** for langauge change: i18n like libraries didnt want to work, so i asked myself how hard it can be?
+Turns out it is pretty easy to do...

 ## How to Run This Thing